wizziebot/wizz-vis/docs/guides/widgets.md

     <a href="{{ '/assets/images/widgets/route.png' | relative_url }}"><img src="{{ '/assets/images/widgets/route.png' | relative_url }}"></a>
 </figure>

+There are two ways to represent this widget.
+One of them using the coordinates as a dimension and another one using the coordinates as a aggregator.

-It will represent a GroupBy query.
-In addition to the required attributes, we have to set:
+In the dimension way, we have to set, apart to the required attributes:

-* dimensions (two, one representing coordinates and another that represent the asset)
+* dimensions (two, one representing [coordinates](#coordinates) and another to represent the asset)
 * aggregators (one)
-* granularity (different to `all`)
+* granularity (one different to `all`)
+* limit

+In the aggregator way, we have to set, apart to the required attributes:

+* dimensions (one representing the asset)
+* aggregators (one representing [coordinates](#coordinates) as stringLast or stringFirst aggregator)
+* granularity (`all`)
 * limit

 We support three different routing profiles: